-Thus began around the world a practice not of extraction and imposition, but of grateful exchange.
+Thus began around the world a practice not of extraction and imposition but of grateful exchange.
 Together, people and trees made a new kind of woodland, full of specimens like the ancient Gloucestershire lime tree.
 The trees that had been cut lived not a shorter but a longer time, often a far longer time.
-They had lived for millions of years by repeating their simple three-part module—root, stem, and leaf—by supplying new parts to repair damage done by storms, falling limbs, or pests and pathogens.
+For millions of years, they had lived by repeating their simple three-part module—root, stem, and leaf—by supplying new parts to repair damage done by storms, falling limbs, or pests and pathogens.
 They were ready and able to respond to cutting.
 Furthermore, the repeated harvest on a regular cycle of three to twenty years removed older stems that might have had structural problems or potentially lethal infections, allowing the plant to begin afresh.

 Together, people and trees made a new kind of woodland.

 Not only did a coppice or pollard woodland have longer-lived trees, it was also a better habitat than the uncut forest.
 Two or three times the number of plant, insect, bird, and mammal species occupied the human-altered woods.
 At Bradfield Woods in Surrey, Pete Fordham has managed for three decades a coppice that has only briefly gone out of cycle.
 While most such woods were lost in the UK before the Second World War, this one persisted because it provided the handles for a rake factory.
 The business only went belly-up in 1964, so when Fordham and his colleagues started to cut the wood again in 1982, the trees were only a little beyond their normal twelve- to fifteen-year cutting cycle.
 It was the first time that a cut had been missed in nine hundred years.